Rebecca Rose: Political views

 She asserts that most of her work is influenced by political and current social events, with the works’ messages acting as "a narrative or allegorical observation".

 Rose's piece “Puppeteering” (2012) depicts her views on the Occupy Movements from 2011.
 The three figures, ranging in age and gender, represent the majority view throughout the summer and fall of 2011.
-They band together, pointing the finger of blame, responsibility, and caution to the government's “puppeteering” of the future.
+They band together, pointing the finger of blame, responsibility, and caution to the government's "puppeteering" of the future.
 Government is represented by the soldier who rides the back of a big baby, representing our future which, at times, can seem like a big bumbling baby that needs to be led around.
 The pitchfork and hand trap the baby to symbolize the fine line between the evil actions of politics and the hasty actions of the public.
-The piece was included in “The Master Blasters of Sculpture IV” show held annually at the Hive Gallery and Studios in Los Angeles, CA.
+The piece was included in "The Master Blasters of Sculpture IV" show held annually at the Hive Gallery and Studios in Los Angeles, California.

-The piece “Inspiring” (2011) is draws on the graffiti/street art movement.
-The three spray paint nozzles mingled with the three brushes signify the birth of the [street art] movement.
+The piece "Inspiring" (2011) is draws on the graffiti/street-art movement.
+The three spray-paint nozzles mingled with the three brushes signify the birth of the [street art] movement.
 Banksy is represented by the rat, Mr. Brainwash is represented by the brain, and Shepard Fairey is represented by the fairy wings on top of the spray can.
 A skateboard and ribbons on the side of the band signify their victory in making the genre bona fide in the fine art world.

 Controversy

-Her piece “Triggering” (2009) was included in “A Call to Arms: The Newtown Project”, held at Charles Krause Reporting/Fine Art Gallery in Washington DC, on Inauguration Day January 21, 2013.
+Her piece "Triggering" (2009) was included in A Call to Arms: The Newtown Project, held at Charles Krause Reporting/Fine Art Gallery in Washington, DC, on Inauguration Day January 21, 2013.
 The show drew much critical and controversial attention as a response to the Sandy Hook Elementary shooting in Newtown, CT.